SudeepaNoble/Accompany-Head/README.md

 # Accompany-Head-
-It is a bot deployed with google assistant.
+It is currently working in google assistant.